Mohammed2023-224/Sprint_task/README.md

 # Objetives:

-In this project, I automated some of the complex and hard test cases for an E-commerce website  [https://egyptlaptop.com/](url)
+In this project, I automated some of the complex and hard test cases for an E-commerce website  [https://egyptlaptop.com/](url) where I used the POM design pattern to create a good automation framework.

 ## Tools & frameworks used